 Â

 Every country handles its intellectual property classifications differently.
-While some countries such as the United States have four main types of patents (utility, provisional, design and plant) Australia divides some components of IP into separate legal entities.Â
+While some countries such as the United States have four main types of patents (utility or non provisional, provisional, design and plant) Australia divides some components of IP into separate legal entities.Â

 For example and as mentioned earlier, the development of distinct and new plant varieties are not covered by patents in Australia, but are in the United States.
 Here they are protected by the application for Plant Breeder's Rights (PBR).Â